OpenWaterFoundation/owf-tstool-aws-plugin/doc-user-mkdocs-project/docs/command-ref/AwsS3/AwsS3.md

 Each `AwsS3` command has a tab for parameters specific to that command.
 The ***Output*** and ***CloudFront*** tabs are used with multiple AWS S3 commands, as noted.

-Command parameters are provided to help with automated tests and error checks.
+Some command parameters are provided to help with automated tests and error checks.
 For example the `ListBucketsCountProperty` parameter can be used to set a processor property containing the number of buckets in the returned list.
 Use the [`If`](https://opencdss.state.co.us/tstool/latest/doc-user/command-ref/If/If/) command to check the property value.